mortonne/psifr/paper/paper.md

 the order of recalls [@Romani:2016].

 ``Psifr`` was designed to be used by memory researchers and students.
-It is currently being used in two ongoing projects.
-The interface is designed to simplify common tasks while also allowing for substantial customization.
-An emphasis on visualization, including a method for plotting full free recall datasets, helps to support better understanding of complex datasets.
+It is currently being used in two ongoing projects that require advanced analysis and visualization.
+The interface is designed to simplify common tasks while also allowing for substantial customization to facilitate analysis of specific episodic memory experiments.
+Advanced visualization further helps to support better understanding of complex datasets.
 The source code for ``Psifr`` has  been archived to Zenodo with the linked DOI: TBD.

 # Acknowledgements